Woodstock: Music from the Original Soundtrack and More

 Woodstock: Music from the Original Soundtrack and More is a live album of selected performances from the 1969 Woodstock counterculture festival officially known as "The Woodstock Music & Art Fair".
-The album was compiled & produced by Eric Blackstead.
-Originally released on Atlantic Records' Cotillion label as a triple album on May 11, 1970, it was re-released as a 4 CD box (along with Woodstock Two) by Mobile Fidelity Sound Labs in 1986 followed by a two-CD set released by Atlantic in 1987.
+The album was compiled and produced by Eric Blackstead.
+Originally released on Atlantic Records' Cotillion label as a triple album on May 11, 1970, it was re-released as a four-CD box (along with Woodstock Two) by Mobile Fidelity Sound Labs in 1986 followed by a two-CD set released by Atlantic in 1987.
 Atlantic re-issued the two-CD set in 1994 correcting a few mastering errors found on their 1987 release.
 Veteran producer Eddie Kramer along with Lee Osbourne were the sound engineers during the three-day event.